Jainam-077/Jainam-077/README.md

 ## 📊 Projects

-### 🔬 Heart Disease Detection Using Machine Learning
+### 🔬 Lung Cancer Detection Using CNN
-- Built ML models (Logistic Regression, Random Forest, SVM) using UCI Heart Disease Dataset
+- Built a deep learning model using CNN to classify lung CT scans as Benign, Malignant, or Normal
-- Achieved over 90% accuracy
+- Preprocessed image dataset with OpenCV and augmented data to improve model generalization
-- Visualized feature importance and model performance
+- Achieved 80-85% accuracy; evaluated using confusion matrix and classification report

 ### 📈 Sales Dashboard with Power BI
 - Designed an interactive dashboard for analyzing sales trends across regions